alphacoder-mp3/ByteNotes/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-Features to be added on priority:
+New features to be added:

-1. User to add images in the notes apart from profile
+1. Give user to add media at the notes creation time as well
+2. Add user profile details